-- The key differences between popular styles like gable and hip roof overhangs
+- The differences between popular styles like gable, hip, and eaves overhangs

 Before we explore specific designs, it’s important to understand why roof overhangs matter so much.
 Beyond their visual appeal, they make practical contributions, such as: